eProsima/Shapes-Demo-Docs/docs/first_steps/first_steps.rst

     (See
     `Fast DDS TCP Transport Documentation <https://fast-dds.docs.eprosima.com/en/latest/fastdds/transport/tcp/tcp.html#transport-tcp-tcp>`_).

-    - If the applicacion is going to run as a *LAN server*, it only needs to set the listening port where it is going to accept connections (note that firewall must be configured to allow inbound traffic).
+    - If the application is going to run as a *LAN server*, it only needs to set the listening port where it is going to accept connections (note that firewall must be configured to allow inbound traffic).

-    - If the applicacion is going to run as a *WAN server*, it needs to set the listening port where it is going to accept connections and the server WAN address (note that firewall must be configured to allow inbound traffic and router must relay listening port traffic to server machine).
+    - If the application is going to run as a *WAN server*, it needs to set the listening port where it is going to accept connections and the server WAN address (note that firewall must be configured to allow inbound traffic and router must relay listening port traffic to server machine).

-    - If the applicacion is going to run as a *client* it needs to know the IP address of the server (or its WAN address if both instances don't share network) and the port where the server is listening for connections.
+    - If the application is going to run as a *client* it needs to know the IP address of the server (or its WAN address if both instances don't share network) and the port where the server is listening for connections.

   - **Shared Memory (SHM):** Activating Shared Memory protocol will use the Shared Memory Transport, a *Fast DDS*